First U.S.-North Korea summit set for June 12 in Singapore

 “We welcome the North Korea-U.S. summit to be held in Singapore on June 12.
 We hope the denuclearization of the Korean peninsula as well as permanent peace on the peninsula will successfully come about through this summit.”

+South Korea announced that its foreign minister, Kang Kyung-wha, will meet Pompeo on Friday in the run-up to a May 22 Washington meeting between Trump and South Korea’s Moon.

+Seoul said Friday’s ministerial-level meeting will provide an opportunity to discuss recent talks between the North and South Korean leaders.

-Reporting by Doina Chiacu and Steve Holland; Writing by Richard Cowan; Editing by Chizu Nomiyama and Alistair Bell
+Reporting by Doina Chiacu, Steve Holland and Matt Spetalnick; Writing by Richard Cowan; Editing by Chizu Nomiyama and Alistair Bell